DjPale/grabtangle-cloud/BUILD.md

 REACT_APP_MOCK=true
 ```

+Setting it to anything else will start the firebase backend.
+(Note that it uses a string comparison, not boolean).

 ### Firebase parameters

 In order to connect to an actual firebase instance, some additional environment variables are needed.
 Setting up a firebase project is described other places and is beyond scope of this description.
 At minimum you should have created a Web Application.